 - Gathering feedback from staff who work for the care provider

-During the inspection the care provider is reviewed across five key questions:
+During the inspection the care provider’s standards are reviewed across five key questions:

 CQC inspectors aim to inspect all new services within 6-12 months, however this can be dependent on their workload.

-Care providers remain ungraded until their first inspection, but this does not mean necessarily they are providing poor or unsafe care.
-In between inspections the CQC continuously monitor providers and follows up on any incidents, safety issues or complaints.
+Care providers remain ungraded until their first inspection, but this does not necessarily mean they are providing poor or unsafe care.
+In between inspections the CQC continuously monitor the standards of providers and follows up on any incidents, safety issues or complaints.

 Understanding CQC ratings